 Our three key initiatives for this year are:

 Each campaign will target 400 to 500 cats through intensive de-sexing campaigns held in priority Auckland suburbs overpopulated with cats.
-You may be surprised to learn that a female cat can start reproducing from the age of five months and have up to four litters of up to six kittens every year.
+You may be surprised to learn that a female cat can start reproducing as early as four months and have up to four litters of up to six kittens every year.

 Our Community Cats Programme targets undesexed cats in the community to reduce the number of unwanted stray kittens.
 After a successful pilot in 2016, we will continue and expand the programme in 2017.

 This year we will be launching a long-term education, awareness and behavioural change programme.
 This education campaign aims to create awareness of the animal over-population problem and the need to change behaviour around de-sexing.